liuxcoder/pages-server/README.md

 ### First steps

 The code of this repository is split in several modules.
-While heavy refactoring work is currently undergo, you can easily understand the basic structure:
+The [Architecture is explained](https://codeberg.org/Codeberg/pages-server/wiki/Architecture) in the wiki.

 The `cmd` folder holds the data necessary for interacting with the service via the cli.
-If you are considering to deploy the service yourself, make sure to check it out.
 The heart of the software lives in the `server` folder and is split in several modules.
-After scanning the code, you should quickly be able to understand their function and start hacking on them.

 Again: Feel free to get in touch with us for any questions that might arise.
 Thank you very much.

 ### Test Server

+Make sure you have [golang](https://go.dev) v1.20 or newer and [just](https://just.systems/man/en/) installed.

 run `just dev`
 now this pages should work:
  - https://cb_pages_tests.localhost.mock.directory:4430/images/827679288a.jpg
  - https://momar.localhost.mock.directory:4430/ci-testing/